djsuperchief/Kyameru/site/src/components/aws/sns.md

 ```

 ### Message Headers
-The large majority of options for the S3 object upload are set through message headers.
+The large majority of options for the SNS message are set through message headers.

 |Header | Description | Optional| Default |
 |:------ |: ----------- |: --------|: ----------- |